IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

     query parameter values       A **mechanism for substituting reserved words with dynamic content**.
 For example, in your manifest file, you can use a reserved word (described below) such as ``{fileId}`` to pass a file's database id to your tool in a query parameter.
 Your tool might receive this query parameter as "fileId=42".

     reserved words               A **set of strings surrounded by curly braces** such as ``{fileId}`` or ``{datasetId}`` that will be inserted into query parameters.
-See the table below for a complete list. toolName                     A **name** of an external tool that is used to differentiate between different external tools and it is used in Bundle.properties for localization in dataverse web interface.
-For example, for Data Explore Tool the toolName is ``explorer``.
-For Data Curation Tool the toolName is ``dct``.
-This is an optional parameter in manifest json file.
+See the table below for a complete list.

+    toolName                     A **name** of an external tool that is used to differentiate between external tools and also used in bundle.properties for localization in the Dataverse web interface.
+For example, the toolName for Data Explorer is ``explorer``.
+For the Data Curation Tool the toolName is ``dct``.
+This is an optional parameter in the manifest JSON file.
     ===========================  ==========

 Reserved Words